Falling into You (song)

+Celine Dion version

-"Falling into You" is a song by Canadian singer Celine Dion, recorded for her fourth English-language album, Falling into You (1996).
+Canadian singer Celine Dion recorded "Falling into You" for her fourth English-language album, Falling into You (1996).
 It was released as the first single in Europe, Australia and New Zealand on 19 February 1996.
-In other parts of the world "Because You Loved Me" was released as the lead track instead.
-The song was written and recorded first by Argentine singer-songwriter Marie-Claire D'Ubaldo on her album Marie Claire D'Ubaldo (1994).
+In other parts of the world "Because You Loved Me" was released as the lead single instead.

 "Falling into You" reached number-one in Spain and in Greece, and became a top ten hit in Norway (number eight) and in the UK (number ten).
 The single has sold 200,000 copies in the UK.
-The song became part of 1999 All the Way...
-A Decade of Song (Australian edition), 2000 The Collector's Series, Volume One and 2008 My Love: Essential Collection (European edition) compilation albums.
-Dion performed the song during her Falling into You: Around the World tour 1996/1997 and during her Celine Dion Live 2018 tour.
+The song has been included on several of Dion's compilations, including the Australian edition of All the Way...
+A Decade of Song (1999); The Collector's Series, Volume One (2000); and European editions of My Love: Essential Collection (2008).
+Dion performed the song during her Falling into You: Around the World tour in 1996–97 and during her Celine Dion Live 2018 tour.

 Background

+Rick Nowels offered the song to Belinda Carlisle for her album A Woman & a Man.
+Carlisle recorded a demo, which Nowels later played for Dion, but the song was rejected by her then-manager, Miles Copeland III.

-Dion revealed the recording process of this song in her authorized biography Celine Dion : For Keeps:
+Dion revealed the recording process of this song in her authorized biography Celine Dion: For Keeps: